 Does your DMV require you to have a license plate?
 If so, you’re also going to need to get annual tags.

 Will the moped you’re considering be allowed on country roads or other high speed routes?
 Mopeds over a given engine size that are able to go the minimum speed limit may be allowed.

 Many states consider larger mopeds and scooters to be motorcycles.
 If you’re thinking about getting an engine over a specified size, typically around 50 ccs, you may need to study up and take your state’s motorcycle licensing exam or pass a road test.
 Similar to learning how to drive, you’ll have to apply for a learner’s permit first.

 Are you purchasing a used moped?
 If so, consider performing a vehicle history and title search on the moped with instaVIN (Opens in a new tab) or CarFax (Opens in a new tab)before you buy it.
 This will help ensure that there aren’t any outstanding liens on the vehicle.
 Other issues, like a theft or an accident, in its history should be taken seriously.

 Now that you’re up to speed on local laws, it’s time to shop for a moped that fits your needs.
 Much like buying a car, you’ll want to do your homework and test ride a variety of mopeds before making your purchase.
 Follow these guidelines to ensure you’re taking the right steps when searching for a moped to buy:

-Upon deciding to get a moped, it’s time to get in touch with your American Family Insurance agent and get covered.
-Your agent will make sure you’ve got a custom-designed policy that meets your unique needs.
+Upon deciding to get a moped, it’s time to get in touch with your insurance agent (Opens in a new tab) to confirm you're covered.
+Your agent will make sure you have a custom motorcycle policy that meets your unique needs.
 You’re going to find that being well-insured gives you peace of mind to ride freely.
-Don’t forget to check out the discounts you may qualify for!